heathbar/vizio-smart-cast/README.md

 ### `control.media.cc()`

 Sends closed captioning key
-_Note:_ Some applications require sending this command to switch between languages The arrow keys should also work for this.
+*NOTE:* Some applications require sending this command to switch between languages The arrow keys should also work for this.

 #### Returns